Characters: Survivor Samoa

 - Girl Friday: How she operated around Russell.

 - Idiot Houdini According to Russell.

-- Last of Her Kind/The Smurfette Principle: The only woman in the Top 5.
+- Last of Her Kind/The Smurfette Principle: The Last woman left standing in the game.

 - Lucky Seven: The only votes she didn't get were from John and Shambo.

 - Ms. Fanservice: Look Up Natalie's official photo on The Survivor Wiki to see why.

 - NiceGirl: Being This is what helped her win.

 - Obfuscating Stupidity / Face of an Angel, Mind of a Demon: The one player Russell never feared.
 Exactly as she planned.

 - Red Oni, Blue Oni: Next to her, everyone else was the red.

 - Silk Hiding Steel: Those who wanted Russell gone...